MicrosoftDocs/well-architected/well-architected/sap/reliability.md

 # SAP workload reliability

 A reliable SAP workload is one that is both resilient and available.
-Resiliency is the ability of the SAP workload to recover from failures and continue to function.
-The goal of resiliency is to return the SAP application to a fully functioning state after a failure occurs.
-When you design an SAP workload, it’s important to consider availability and recoverability.
-Failures are bound to happen whether it's on-premises or cloud.
-A highly available architecture reduces SAP application downtime during critical maintenance and improves recovery from failures such as VM crashes, backend updates, major downtime, or ransomware incidents.
-Reliability helps ensure that workloads are available and can recover from failures at any scale.
+Resiliency is the ability to recover from failures and continue to function.
+Failures happen on-premises and in the cloud, so it’s important to design your SAP workload for resiliency and availability.
+A highly available architecture can reduce SAP application downtime during these events critical maintenance and improves recovery from failures such as VM crashes, backend updates, major downtime, or ransomware incidents.

-Here are a few recommendations to consider for your SAP workload.
+Below we’ve outlined key reliability recommendations for consideration.

 ## Conduct a reliability assessment

 Before you can standardize the reliability of an SAP workload and improve areas of weakness, you need to assess its reliability.
-It’s critical to know how reliable an SAP workload is so steps can be taken to standardize reliability and improve areas of weakness.
-For the assessment, see [Azure Well-Architected Review](/assessments) and select SAP on Azure when prompted.
+It’s critical to know how reliable an SAP workload is so steps can be taken to fit it or solidify those configurations.
+We recommend conducting a reliability assessment on your SAP workload.
+The assessment asks you question about your workload and provides specific recommendations to focus on.
+The assessment build on itself, so you can track your progress.

+For the assessment, start an [Azure Well-Architected Review](/assessments/) and select “SAP on Azure” when prompted.

-## Create architecture resiliency
+## Create architecture reliability

 Creating a multi-tier architecture to support an SAP workload is essential for reliability.
-The number of tiers and architecture specifics varies by SAP application.
-Make sure to isolate all application components from each other to achieve high availability through redundancy.
-Where applicable, you should isolate the SAP Web Dispatcher, SAP Central Services, SAP App Server, and SAP database.
+The number of tiers and architecture specifics varies for each SAP application.
+Make sure to isolate application components from each other and created redundancy to achieve high availability.

+Where applicable, you should isolate the SAP Web Dispatcher, SAP Central Services, SAP App Server, SAPMNT Share and database.
 We have sample architectures for several different SAP applications you can use to inform your design.

 For more information, see: